volatiletech/abcweb/README.md

 ### Why did you choose to use Gulp?

 We decided to use [Gulp](https://github.com/gulpjs/gulp/tree/4.0) for our build system and task running.
-We realize that some people may not enjoy having a Nodejs dependency so we've made this entirely optional (`abcweb new --no-gulp`), however we highly recommend using it due to the conveniences it provides.
+We realize that some people may not enjoy having a NodeJS dependency so we've made this entirely optional (`abcweb new --no-gulp`), however we highly recommend using it due to the conveniences it provides.
 Unfortunately there are no robust solutions in the Go ecosystem for this problem yet, and when we started to [make our own](https://github.com/nullbio/pipedream)